alioso/d8-front-end-development/adding_jquery_to_drupal_and_understanding_the_basic_syntax.md

 }
 ```

-Additionally, your custom modules will often be responsible for adding javascript for a specific form, views etc. This way the code can be dynamically loaded upon its dependant element.
+Additionally, your custom modules will often be responsible for adding javascript for a specific form, views etc. This way the code can be dynamically loaded upon its dependent element.

 ### Syntax